ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-pocket-v2/overview.md

 WisMesh Pocket V2 is an updated version of the WisMesh Pocket.
 It has an improved voltage regulator and battery circuit to comply with the European CE requirements.
 To comply with FCC regulations, it uses an SMA antenna connector.
 :::

-<a href="https://meshtastic.org" target="_blank">Meshtastic</a> is an Open Source initiative aimed at building an off-grid, decentralized mesh network.
+[Meshtastic](https://meshtastic.org) is an Open Source initiative aimed at building an off-grid, decentralized mesh network.
 Designed to operate on affordable and low-power devices.

 This network is especially vital in scenarios where traditional communication systems fail, such as during disasters.
 Empowering individuals and groups within the HAM radio community and beyond, Meshtastic ensures connectivity when it's needed most.